kayedee90/Wiki-Scraping/README.md

 # Wiki Scraper

-A simple Python script that fetches current country leaders from an API, saves them to JSON, pretty-prints their info (with clickable terminal links!), and pulls the first paragraph from each leader’s Wikipedia page.
+A simple Python script that fetches current country leaders from an API, saves them to JSON, pretty-prints their info and pulls the first paragraph from each leader’s Wikipedia page.

 ---